-- Go to this link: https://climatecommunication.yale.edu/visualizations-data/ycom-us/ - Scroll down to where you see the image below.
-Do you see where it says, "Select Question"?
+Go to this link: https://climatecommunication.yale.edu/visualizations-data/ycom-us/

+Scroll down to where you see the image below.
+Do you see where it says, "Select Question"??
 Circle it!
 What question or statement is the map currently showing information about?

-Select Question: Global warming is happening Click on map to select geography, or: Select a State National States Congressional Districts Metro Areas Counties San Fancisco Phoenix Phoe

-3 Notice that different parts of the map are shaded in different colors. a.
+Estimated % of adults who think global warming is happening (72%), 2020 a.
 What do the shaded sections on the map represent?
-(Hint: look at the key to the left of the map): b.
+(Hint: look at the legend to the left of the map):

+1. Find the most recent Yale Climate Opinion Map data in YPCCC's Visualizations and Data tab.

+Notice that different parts of the map are shaded in different colors.

+b.
 What do the different colors tell us?
-(Hint: look at the key to the right of the map): c.
+(Hint: look at the legend to the right of the map):

+c.
 Which counties have a greater percentage of people who think that global warming is happening: counties that are shaded in orange or counties that are shaded in blue?

-4 Looking at the key to the left of the map, we see that we can find how America as a country responds to the statement "Global warming is happening."
+Looking at the legend to the left of the map, we see that we can find how America as a nation responds to the statement "Global warming is happening."
 Click on "National" What percentage of Americans believe that global warming is happening?

-5 Great job!
+Great job!
 Now let's see how that national average compares to your state.
 Click "States."
-On the map, click on or hover your mouse over your state. a.
+On the map, click on or hover your mouse over your state.

+a.
 What state do you live in?
-What percentage of people in your state believe that global warming is happening? b.
-Is this percentage higher or lower than the national average? c.
+What percentage of people in your state believe that global warming is happening?

+b.
+Is this percentage higher or lower than the national average?

+c.
 Click on or hover your mouse over a state that borders yours.
 What state is it?
 How does its percentage of people who believe that global warming is happening compare to the percentage in your state?